mybatis/mybatis-3/CONTRIBUTING.md

 ## Reporting a bug

 - Create a new issue on [the tracker](https://github.com/mybatis/mybatis-3/issues).
 - The best way to report a bug is to create a failing test case.
-Please see the Contributing code section.
+Please see the [Contributing code](CONTRIBUTING.md#contributing-code) section.

 ## Proposing a new feature

 - It is a good idea to discuss your changes on [the mailing list](http://groups.google.com/group/mybatis-user) to get feedback from the community.
 - If you have a patch with unit tests, send a pull request.
-Please see the [Contribute code](Contribute#contribute-code) section.
+Please see the [Contributing code](CONTRIBUTING.md#contributing-code) section.

 ## Improving documentation

 - Documentations are placed under [src/site](https://github.com/mybatis/mybatis-3/tree/master/src/site) directory in [the xdoc format](http://maven.apache.org/doxia/references/xdoc-format.html), so it is basically the same as creating a patch to contribute documentation changes.
-Please see the Contributing code section.
+Please see the [Contributing code](CONTRIBUTING.md#contributing-code) section.

 ## Contributing code